cocotb/cocotb/docs/source/building.rst

 .. make:var:: SIM_OUTPUT_REDIRECT

-      Use to specify how to redirect simulator output.
+      Used to specify how to redirect simulator output.
       Setting to the empty string will prevent redirection.
       Defaults to sending both stdout and stderr to :file:`sim.log` under :make:var:`SIM_BUILD`.

+        .. versionadded:: 2.0

 .. envvar:: SCRIPT_FILE